TheAngryByrd/litterbox/README.md

 Edit the script to your heart's content.

 _Alternatively_, run `dotnet fsi` and run `#load "fsi-dotnet-dump-analyzer.fsx`, then proceed to play around in FSI with your references loaded.

+### Why the name litterbox?

+We're playing with dotnet-dumps in a sandbox so...